Prioritize Housing for People of All Incomes

 To effectively meet our homelessness crisis, we must do what we can to stop individuals from falling into homelessness in the first place.
 Tenant protections play a crucial role in preventing homelessness.
 Recent studies highlight that the primary predictor of homelessness is the cost of rent relative to income—a challenge exacerbated in Culver City's housing crisis, where rents outpace our neighboring City of Los Angeles by over 20%.
 As someone who has been a renter for my entire adult life, I understand firsthand the uncertainty and disruption caused by unpredictable rent hikes.
 To fortify our community against housing instability, enhancing tenant protections is essential.
 Here's how Culver City can enhance its suite of tenant protections while fostering a healthier housing market:

-• Develop a program to proactively contact tenants who have been served eviction notices and connect them with resources to keep them housed (similar to the Stay Housed LA program).
+Develop a program to proactively contact tenants who have been served eviction notices and connect them with resources to keep them housed.

-• Enact “Ellis Act” eviction protections, to protect against fraudulent evictions and to ensure tenants, including disabled and elderly tenants, have the time they need to find new housing.
+Enact “Ellis Act” eviction protections, to protect against fraudulent evictions and ensure tenants have the time they need to find new housing.